 - We know that the listing time for an IPO in India is around 7 working days.

-- During this period the allotment is completed, other statutory filings are done and the stock gets listed.
+- During this period when the allotment is completed, other statutory filings are done and the stock gets listed.

 What happens when an issue gets oversubscribed?